canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

    dss create my-itex-notebook --image=intel-tensorflow

-Confirm the devices are detected and usable by running:
+Confirm the GPU is detected and usable by running:

 .. code-block:: python